netboxlabs/netbox-proxmox-automation/README.md

     start: true
     auto_start: true
 ```

+Once Proxmox has successfully provisioned the virtual machine, the virtual machine will be changed to an 'Active' status in NetBox.

 ## Case 2: Create a single Proxmox virtual machien via `vms.yml`, but using a defined IP address